 We’re now at half the race and The Kid is leading over The Champion by about two meters.
 This is when The Champion starts letting some negative thoughts sneak into his mind.
-He’s on antibiotics after some toothache, and he now starts to feel weak and is losing the rhythm he knows is the correct one.
-He actually thinks about getting up from the pool.
-To stop and simply not complete the rest of the race.
+He’s on antibiotics after a toothache, and he now starts to feel weak and is losing the rhythm he knows is the correct one.
+He actually thinks about getting up from the pool, to stop and simply not complete the rest of the race.
 What if he gets worse after the race?
 What if he loses a full week of training?
-He could always blame the antibiotics when Coach Nikos would demand to know what the hell he’s doing.
+He could always blame the antibiotics when Coach Nikos inevitably demands to know what the hell he’s doing.

 After 200 meters’ worth of doubts, The Champion gives himself an imaginary slap on the face and pulls himself together.
-If he’s to lose against The Kid, who was born the same year he did his first world cup competition in Malmö, then he’ll do so standing tall.
+If he’s to lose against The Kid, who was born the same year The Champion did his first world cup competition in Malmö, then he’ll do so standing tall.
 He’s always been a man of dignity.
 With eight months left to go before his final race, he has to maintain his darn dignity.
-The Champion puts in a new gear.
+The Champion shifts into a new gear.
 Even though he’s unable to find the same flow he recalls he used to possess in his best performances, there are only 400 meters left to go.
-Sixteen measly lengths out of the sixty still ahead of him at the start.
+Just 16 measly lengths out of the 60 still ahead of him at the start.

 The Kid has started too hard.
 Not too fast, but as a result of being positioned between The Champion and The Workhorse, his swimming has been tense.
-Tried a little bit too hard at the wrong places in the stroke.
-Tried a little bit too hard in the turns.
+He tried a little bit too hard at the wrong places in the stroke and tried a little bit too hard in the turns.
 Not even a trained eye is able to see that something is wrong.
 The only one who sees it is Coach Nikos, who’s got a feeling.
 Coach Nikos is not one of the most science-oriented coaches, but he knows his swimmers better than his own wife.
 He knows exactly how they react to each training session and he’s able to read their body language.
 His philosophy is to never leave his swimmers, which is why he never goes on vacation.
 His job is a calling and if he doesn’t give everything he’s got, how is he supposed to demand that his swimmers do so?
 All that remains of the race is 400 meters and The Kid increases his intensity.
 But The Kid also sees that The Champion is about to catch up, which makes him tense up even more.

 On his other side, The Workhorse has found some new energy after having started off at a calmer pace compared to his competitors.
 He let The Kid get away, and when turning at the shallow end of the pool, he saw The Champion.
 With 400 meters to go, The Workhorse hasn’t emptied his revolver like the other two.
 He pushes a little harder during the turns while moving toward the side of the lane that’s the farthest from The Kid.
 And there he goes.
-After sixty lengths, The Workhorse is the first to cross the finish line.
-His time – 15:21 – is his best time ever in a 25 meter swimming pool, which is an unusual format for Greek swimmers.
+After 60 lengths, The Workhorse is the first to cross the finish line.
+His time—15:21—is his best time ever in a 25-meter swimming pool, an unusual format for Greek swimmers.